 ‘She’s the standard-bearer for narrative art in India today — a narrative tradition that dates back centuries to miniature painting,’ explains Nishad Avari, Indian art specialist at Christie’s in New York.
 ‘She’s undoubtedly the standard-bearer for women artists in India, too.’

-Now in her eighties, Singh is currently the subject of a major retrospective at the Kiran Nadar Museum of Art in Delhi (until June 30).
+Now in her eighties, Singh has been the subject of a major retrospective at the Kiran Nadar Museum of Art in Delhi.
 Her work can also be found in the collections of institutions worldwide, including the V&A in London and Peabody Essex Museum in Salem, Massachusetts.